-The District has contracted with a management company to perform services which include financial and accounting advisory services.
+The District has contracted with a management company to manage the works of the District, including to perform services such as financial and accounting advisory services.
 Certain employees of the management company also serve as officers of the District.
 Under the agreement, the District compensates the management company for management, accounting, financial reporting, computer and other administrative costs.

-NOTE 10- RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT